mcverter/Dissertation/work/00_NEWEST/KaunsasSol/00_KaunsasPresentation.md

 > It is in order to reserve the English word ‘face’ to translate ‘visage’ — the countenance of the Other — that we are using the term ‘side’ to translate ‘face’ in this context.

-However, for Levinas, la face is in many ways the subversion of le visage.
+However, for Levinas, *la face* is in many ways the subversion of *le visage*.
 It exposes raw materiality, the way that the other person’s gravity warps space-time.
 It extends in the dimension of *depth* rather than the *height* of le visage.

-The ethical face-to-face is in actuality both a relationship between visages and a relationship between facades.
+The ethical *face-to-face* is in actuality both a relationship between *visages* and a relationship between *facades*.
 This confrontation can never reveal the interiority of the Other’s exteriority, his position as visage.
 It only shows the surface of his self-presentation.

 ### Elemental Questions